 The solicitor, engaged for the debt collection process, filed the statement of claim in August.
 The debtor had until mid-September to file a Defence.
 The expiry date arrived but there was no response from the debtor.
 The next step will be to proceed with obtaining judgment.
 The court issues this without having to conduct a hearing.
 The court only issues this when the defendant has not filed a response to the statement of claim.
-Because the debt had already taken too long to recover, the client wanted to look at all options available to it that is most efficient and cost-effective.
+Because the debt had already taken too long to recover, the client wanted to look at all available efficient and cost-effective options.

-The solicitor advised the client to pursue a judgment order.
+The pursuit of an unwilling debtor led the solicitor to advise the client to pursue a judgment order.
 Because the debtor has not filed a Defence, what the solicitor planned to do is file a Notice of Motion for Judgment.
-This notice requires a supporting affidavit evidencing that the client served the statement of claim at least 28 days before the deadline to respond.
+This notice requires a supporting affidavit evidencing that the client served the statement of claim at least 28 days before the response deadline.

-Aside from the Judgment Order and Statutory Demand, the solicitor also advised the client that it can pursue Examination Order.
-In this case, a court will ask questions regarding the financial affairs of the debtor to serve as the basis for an application for a writ for levy of a property where a bailiff will seize and sell personal property of the Judgment Debtor.
-The court will apply the proceeds of the sale to pay off the debts.
+In addition, the solicitor also advised the client that it can pursue the unwilling debtor by using an Examination Order.
+In this case, a court will ask questions regarding the financial affairs of the debtor.
+This will serve as the basis for an application for a writ for levy of a property.
+In a writ, a bailiff will seize and sell personal property of the Judgment Debtor.
+The court will then apply the proceeds of the sale to pay off the debts.
 A third option for the client will be a garnishee order where the court will require a third party to pay the debt of the Judgment Debtor.

 Having assessed his options thoroughly, the client proceeded with a Default Judgment.
 Towards the end of September, the solicitor informed the client that the court has allowed the motion and awarded a Default Judgment for $15,361, including costs and interest.
 The judgment was forwarded to the debtor, along with an accompanying final demand for payment foreshadowing further enforcement/liquidation action should payment is not received.